-At the end of Year 11, there are two exams on each subject of Biology, Chemistry and Physics, making up the Combined Science GCSE.
-Each paper is 1 hour 15 minutes long and is worth 16.7% of the final grade.

-A total of 21 required practicals covered from the start of the respective science courses in Year 9.
+At the end of Year 11, there is one exam on each subject of Biology, Chemistry and Physics, making up the Double Award IGCSE.
+Each paper is 2 hours long and is worth 33.3% of the final grade.
+A total of 25 required practicals covered from the start of the respective science courses in Year 9.
 Questions relating to these experimental investigations will be included in the written exam papers.